Magnaba Folquet

-Magnaba Koné Folquet (born 2 November 2003) is a French professional footballer who plays as a midfielder for Division 1 Féminine club Fleury, on loan from Paris Saint-Germain.
-She has also appeared for the French national team at various youth levels including most recently for the U20 team at the 2022 FIFA U-20 Women's World Cup.
+Magnaba Koné Folquet (born 2 November 2003) is a French professional footballer who plays as a midfielder.
+She has also appeared for the France national team at various youth levels including most recently for the U20 team at the 2022 FIFA U-20 Women's World Cup.

 Early life

 Folquet was born in the Paris region and began playing football at the age of 10 at FC Emerainville.
 Later, Folquet joined US Torcy a club known for its history of youth development in the men's game with Paul Pogba amongst the players who spent part of their academy career at the club.
 Finally, Folquet joined the Paris Saint-Germain academy at fifteen years old.